tripledio/tripledio.github.io/_posts/2021-06-05-RecruitmentProcess.md

   imgDir: /img/posts/recruitment
   logoAnimation: false
 ---
-# The Triple-D recruitment process
+# Joining Triple-D

 At Triple D we value quality above quantity.
 We do not aim to be a big company, but we strive to be a great one.
 A company that people are proud to be a part of.
-So even though the need for IT specialists is bigger than ever before, we’re somewhat picky, despite the omnipresent war on talent.
-We’re looking for skilled software engineers but far and foremost, we are looking for people who can relate to our mindset, values and work ethic.
+So even though the need for IT specialists is bigger than ever before, we’re somewhat picky, despite the omnipresent war on talent. of course we’re looking for skilled software engineers but far and foremost, we are looking for people who can relate to our mindset, values and work ethic.
 So in this post we will elaborate on our recruitment process, wo we are looking for and how we go about finding them.

-## What values are we looking for?
+## The values?

 So what are we looking for during the recruitment process?
 Of course, we want you to be highly skilled in software engineering and passionate about your job.
 But that’s what every IT company wants.
 So what else are we looking for?
+What do we value?

 #### Ownership